internetsadboy/crapi/README.md

     npm install kickstarter-crawler
 [kickstarter-crawler](https://github.com/ghostsnstuff/kickstarter-crawler) is a module that fetches data when given a kickstarter url
 ***
-let's find out who created the 'philosophy posters' kickstarter project and where it's from
+let's find out who created the *philosophy posters* kickstarter project and where it's from
 ```javascript
 var crapi = require('crapi');
 var ks = require('kickstarter-crawler');